← Back to research

 • TAM concerns — With only ~25M software engineers globally, valuations seem stretched [8]

-• Unverified claims — Performance metrics self-reported without third-party validation
+• Unverified claims — Terminal-Bench and revenue-growth metrics are self-reported without third-party validation

 Pricing & Licensing